Using first principles to designing and implement a API to wrap ML functionality.

 Schemas

-In line 12, we're defining the PredictPayload
+Here we're defining a PredictPayload

-object as a list of Text
+object as a List of Text

 objects called texts